top of page

 Vitamin D

 Vitamin D is involved in calcium regulation.
 It helps with calcium retention for our bone health.
-In addition to calcium regulation, research shows that Vitamin D can increase immune function by regulating immune system proteins which have anti-bacterial, anti-viral and anti-fungal properties.
-This is very important during the winter months when colds, flus, and now, the COVID-19 virus, wreak havoc on our bodies.
-Since Vitamin D is the lowest in the winter months due to less time outside and less natural sun, I always recommend patients to get their Vitamin D levels checked and to supplement if it’s deficient.
-Vitamin D3 with Vitamin K is the most beneficial way to supplement because Vitamin D helps increase calcium levels in the body and Vitamin K helps the body transport the calcium to the bone for absorption.
+In addition to calcium regulation, research shows that Vitamin D can increase immune function by regulating immune system proteins, which have anti-bacterial, anti-viral, and anti-fungal properties.
+This is very important during the winter months when colds, flu, and the COVID-19 virus wreak havoc on our bodies.
+Since Vitamin D is the lowest in the winter months due to less time outside and less natural sun, I always recommend that patients check their Vitamin D levels and supplement if it’s deficient.
+Vitamin D3 with Vitamin K is the most beneficial supplement because Vitamin D helps increase calcium levels in the body, and Vitamin K allows the body to transport the calcium to the bone for absorption.
 Always consult with your physician before supplementing.

 Exercise

-Exercise is important for many reasons, especially for those of us that sit at a desk for a large portion of the day.
+Exercise is essential for many reasons, especially for those of us that sit at a desk for a large portion of the day.
 It’s beneficial for our physical health.
-It can increase energy levels, promote better sleep, strengthen your muscles and bones, and can improve overall health.
+It can increase energy levels, promote better sleep, strengthen your muscles and bones, and improve overall health.

 Exercise is also beneficial for your mental health.
-When you exercise, your body releases those feel good hormones such as endorphins, dopamine and serotonin.
-This can help decrease your levels of stress, anxiety or depression.
-I recommend doing some form of movement on a daily basis.
+When you exercise, your body releases feel-good hormones such as endorphins, dopamine, and serotonin.
+This can help decrease your levels of stress, anxiety, or depression.
+I recommend doing some form of movement daily.
 Find what resonates with you.
 It can be walking, running, biking, swimming, weight training, yoga, or dance parties with friends or family.
 Use this movement as a form of medicine to nurture your body.
 Your body will thank you.

 Practicing Stillness

-In Chinese Medicine there are different types of energies that are utilized and stored in the body.
-Qi (“chi”) is a type of energy that is used on a daily basis, allowing our organs to perform their physiological functions and how you mobilize your immune system.
+In Chinese Medicine, different energies are utilized and stored in the body.
+Qi (“chi”) is a type of energy used daily, allowing our organs to perform their physiological functions and mobilize our immune system.
 Jing is a type of energy that your body stores over time.
-This energy is stored in the kidneys and created from a combination of our genetics and from our lifestyles.
+This energy is stored in the kidneys and created by genetics and lifestyles.
 It is the battery pack for our bodies.
 The essence of who you are as a human.

 Unfortunately, our current way of living - being on the run, attached to a screen, or doing something constantly - is depleting our Jing energy.
-Other ways that can deplete your Jing energy is overthinking, too much anxiety or fear, overworking, heavy menstrual periods in women or excess release of semen in men.
+Other ways to drain your Jing energy are overthinking, too much anxiety or fear, overworking, heavy menstrual periods in women, or excess release of semen in men.
 When your Jing energy is deficient, it will weaken your body over time.

-So then how can you nourish your Jing energy?
+So then, how can you nourish your Jing energy?
 There are many ways, but in keeping with the season’s theme, I want to focus on the practice of stillness.
-Winter is a great time to try this because when the weather keeps you inside you have the opportunity to be with yourself.
-Stillness can look like a lot of things, so I encourage you to explore what works best for you.
+Winter is a great time to try this because when the weather keeps you inside, you can be with yourself.
+Stillness can look like many things, so I encourage you to explore what works best for you.
 Some examples can be journaling, breathwork, meditation, pausing while drinking a cup of tea, or even taking a nap; anything that forces you to slow down and go inward to reflect on yourself.
-Start with 5 minutes a day of whatever it is you choose and see how you feel.
-It’s ok for it to feel uncomfortable at first, but if you give your body and nervous system some time to adapt to the change in energy the results will come naturally.
-You can gradually increase the amount of time as the 5 minutes gets easier for you.
+Start with 5 minutes a day of whatever you choose and see how you feel.
+It’s ok to feel uncomfortable at first, but if you give your body and nervous system some time to adapt to the change in energy, the results will come naturally.
+You can gradually increase the time as the 5 minutes get easier.

 Winter is the time when nature takes a rest.
 The beauty of Chinese medicine is its alignment with nature and the seasons for optimal health.
 I encourage you to give your body a rest this winter season.
-Get cozy with someone or yourself and take pause to reflect on your life.
+Get cozy with someone or yourself and pause to reflect on your life.
 You might be surprised at what you find.
-If you have any questions or want to learn more about acupuncture and herbal medicine, please contact the office for more information.
+If you have any questions or want to learn more about acupuncture and herbal medicine, please get in touch with the office for more information.
 Be well!

 bottom of page